chanioxaris/devops-docker-mooc/Part2.md

 ### 2.1

-The Docker Compose is located [here](files/2.1/docker-compose.yaml)
+The Docker Compose is located [here](files/Part2/2.1/docker-compose.yaml)

-On our host create a new file logs.txt to mount into container
+On our host machine create a new file `logs.txt` to mount into the container.

 `$ touch logs.txt`

-Create a new container
+Create a new container.

 `$ docker-compose up`

 ![screenshot](img/Part2/2.1_up.png)

-Check the content of our local logs.txt file
+Check the content of our local `logs.txt` file.

 ![screenshot](img/Part2/2.1_volume.png)

 ### 2.2

-The Docker Compose is located [here](files/2.2/docker-compose.yaml)
+The Docker Compose is located [here](files/Part2/2.2/docker-compose.yaml)

-Create a new container
+Create a new container.

 `$ docker-compose up -d`

 ![screenshot](img/Part2/2.2_up.png)

-Check if everything is working as expected
+Check if everything is working as expected.

 `$ curl http://localhost:8080`